- 390 RMB (350 RMB for members)

 This hike starts from a village close by to Miaofengshan Temple, in Beijing’s West Mountains.
 We’ll follow part of an old pilgrims’ trail along a ridge with excellent views, up to a plateau, then up and along the Vulture Rock Ridge.

 At this time of year the scenery should be starting to get nice and green, with flowers starting to bloom.
+There might also be some extra activity at the temple, as it’s the time of year that there is sometimes a temple fair.

 From the carpark in the middle of the village we’ll follow the main road up towards their orchards and terraces, turning off to head up a steep and twisting mountainside trail.
 Halfway up we’ll join one of the many pilgrim trails in the area, a roughly paved path that heads up to a saddle above the village.